pnnl/Radiopurity-database-assistant/README.md

     * `salt` (only for the UI) a string to use for hashing passwords when users log into the user interface
 * Environment variables `DUNE_API_CONFIG_NAME` and `TOOLKIT_CONFIG_NAME` set to the absolute paths of the toolkit config file and the user interface config file, respectively
 * MongoDB installed and running on a machine (or in a Docker container) that you have access to via the values for “mongodb_host” and “mongodb_port” in the app config JSON file
-    * Within the database (specified in the config file), two collections, "assays" and "assay_requests" must have a text index on the fields "grouping," "sample.name," "sample.description," "sample.source," "sample.id," "measurement.technique," "measurement.description," "data_source.reference," and "data_source.input.notes" so that they can be properly searched.
+    * Within the database (specified in the config file), a collection named "assays" must have a text index on the fields "grouping," "sample.name," "sample.description," "sample.source," "sample.id," "measurement.technique," "measurement.description," "data_source.reference," and "data_source.input.notes" so that they can be properly searched.
 For help creating a text index, see the [setup docs](setup.rst)

-### Database user interface (UI)
+### User Interface (UI)
 #### Requirements
 In addition to the general requirements above, in order to use the user interface, two users must be created in the "users" collection of the database with the usernames "DUNEreader" and "DUNEwriter."
 The user elements in the database should have the following format: `{"user_mode":"DUNEreader", "password_hashed":"abc123"}`.
 Before inserting, the password for each of the users must be hashed using the python [scrypt package](https://pypi.org/project/scrypt/) like so: `encrypted_pw = scrypt.hash(plaintext_password, salt, N=16)` where the salt is specified in the config file.

-### Running the UI
+#### Running the UI (command line)
 * clone the repository
 * activate the virtual environment
 * `cd` into the repository directory